VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

 `IsReadOnly`: If true, the input will be read-only.

-`IsRequired`: If true, the the input is required.
+`IsRequired`: If true, the input is required.

+`IsRtl`: If true, the input will be decorated right to left.

 `RequiredError`: Message to be shown whenever the `IsRequired=true` and no value has beed provided.